 As professionals serving the elderly, it is important to know how the overturning of this portion of the law will affect seniors.
 The answer is it will vary depending on what state the couple was married in, and what state they currently reside in.
 While the result of overturning Section 3 of the DOMA is far-reaching, it does not completely equalize the playing field.

-With regard to Medicaid, whether a couple may be impacted depends on whether they are: 1) validly married; 2) living in a state that recognizes their marriage; and/or 3) In a civil union or registered domestic partnership and the state recognizes the relationship.
+Regarding Medicaid, whether a couple may be impacted depends on whether they are: 1) validly married; 2) living in a state that recognizes their marriage; and/or 3) In a civil union or registered domestic partnership and the state recognizes the relationship.

-Currently 12 states and the District of Columbia recognize same-sex marriages.
-In these states, Medicaid will also recognize the marriage.
+Currently, 12 states and the District of Columbia recognize same-sex marriages.
+In these states, Medicaid will also recognize marriage.
 This means that the Medicaid rules will change for same-sex married elders.
 The positive changes for these elders could include an increased allowance as currently allowed for married couples.
-Another advantage will be the ability of the ill spouse to transfer assets to the well spouse without penalty and the ability to receive some of the income of the ill spouse once qualified for Medicaid under the Spousal Impoverishment Act provisions.
+Another advantage will be the ability of the ill spouse to transfer assets to the good spouse without penalty and the ability to receive some of the income of the ill spouse once qualified for Medicaid under the Spousal Impoverishment Act provisions.

 In a state that does not recognize an otherwise valid same-sex marriage, Medicaid will also likely not recognize the union.
 However, some states do provide hardship protections to a partner of a person in long term care.2

 Finally, in a state that recognizes civil unions or registered domestic partnerships, a couple so joined may be treated as married by Medicaid.
 This is a situation which will vary based on several factors and the tax treatment of these couples by the IRS may determine the answer.